aaronbloomfield/ccc/hws/dappintro/index.md

 - `--http.api web3,eth,debug,personal,net`: These are the APIs that are made available on the HTTP-RPC server.
 For example, by enabling `eth` (one of the ones listed), then `eth.blockNumber` can be called.
 This is only for the HTTP-RPC server; an attached geth node has access to all the APIs.
 - `--vmdebug`: This records information useful for debugging, which is an option that Remix will allow us to do.
 - `--allow-insecure-unlock`: This will allow us to unlock our `eth.coinbase` account via `personal.unlockAccount()`.
 Normally this is disabled if the HTTP-RPC server is enabled.
 Our particular configuration does not allow any *other* machines to connect to the HTTP-RPC server, and our (fake) ETH is not worth any money, so it is safe enough for us to use for this course.
+- If you are using the desktop version, you will have an additional flag, such as ` geth --http --http.corsdomain="package://6fd22d6fe5549ad4c4d8fd3ca0b7816b.mod"`.
+This flag will be presented to you when you switch over to deploy through the local geth node, and this is illustrated below.
+HOWEVER, the particular package hex string will vary by OS and version.
+If you are using the desktop version, you will need to add this one as well.

 Our full geth call will look like the following.
 The first line contains exactly the flags from the geth command in the [connecting to the private Ethereum blockchain](../ethprivate/index.html) ([md](../ethprivate/index.md)) assignment; recall that you have to change the `/path/to/ethprivate` path to match your directory, the userid `mst3k` to your userid, and the chainID (aka the networkid) to match the one for our private Ethereum blockchain.
 The second line contains the five additional flags added in this assignment and described above.